ccmim/mi-prediction/README.md

-# Prediction of Cardiac Indices and Incident Myocardial Infarction using Retinal Image and Demographic Data from the UK Biobank
+# Looking at your Heart through your Eyes: Predicting Myocardial Infarction using Retinal Images and Demographic Data

 This is the project web for the study titled "Looking at your Heart through your Eyes: Predicting Myocardial Infarction using Retinal Images and Demographic Data".
 This is study was submitted to the journal Nature Machine Intelligence in August 2020.